Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 6 Common Variance Mistakes (And How to Avoid Them)

-1 Using N instead of n−1 when calculating sample variance from survey or experimental data Unless you have literally measured every member of the population, divide by n−1.
+1 Using N instead of n−1 when calculating sample variance Unless you have measured every member of the population, divide by n−1.
 Most real-world data is a sample.
-Using N systematically underestimates spread.

-2 Forgetting to square the deviations, leading to a sum that equals zero Deviations from the mean always sum to exactly zero (they cancel out).
-That is why we square before summing.
-If your deviations do not sum to zero, recheck your mean.
+2 Forgetting to square the deviations, leading to a sum that equals zero Deviations from the mean always sum to exactly zero — that is why we square before summing.
+A sum of zero deviations is your self-check, not your answer.

 3 Interpreting variance units as if they were in the original measurement scale If data is in dollars, variance is in dollars².
 If data is in centimeters, variance is in cm².
-When you need interpretable units, use standard deviation (√variance).
+Use standard deviation (√variance) for interpretable units.

-4 Confusing variance with range (max − min) and treating them as interchangeable Range only uses two data points and ignores all others.
+5 Confusing variance with range (max − min) Range uses only two data points and ignores all others.
 Variance uses every data point.
 A dataset with one extreme outlier can have a large range but modest variance if all other points cluster tightly.

-6 Applying variance to categorical data (e.g., colors, names, job titles) Variance requires numeric, interval-scale data.
-For categorical data, use frequency distributions, mode, or chi-square tests.
-For ordinal data, consider interquartile range or rank-based measures.
+6 Applying variance to categorical data (colors, names, job titles) Variance requires numeric, interval-scale data.
+For categorical data, use frequency distributions or chi-square tests.
+For ordinal data, consider the interquartile range.

 Frequently Asked Questions About Variance

-Variance is a measure of statistical dispersion that shows how far data points are from their mean (average).
-It is calculated as the average of squared differences from the mean.
-Population variance is written as σ², and sample variance as s².
+Variance is a measure of statistical dispersion showing how far data points are from their mean.
+It is the average of squared differences from the mean.
+Population variance is written σ²; sample variance is s².
 A variance of 0 means all values are identical, while higher values indicate greater spread.

-No. Variance is always zero or positive because it is based on squared deviations.
-It becomes zero only when all data points are identical.
+No. Variance is always zero or positive because it is calculated from squared deviations, and squares are never negative.
+Variance equals zero only when all data points are identical.

 Sources & Academic References